idibidiart/react-native-responsive-grid/README.md

 `rtl` may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

-`full` may be supplied as prop to Row.
-It sets the the row's height to 100% of the computed or absolute height of its parent view.
+`fullHeight` may be supplied as prop to Row.
+It sets the the row's height to 100% of the computed or explicitly height of its parent view.

-`full` may be supplied as prop to Column.
-It sets the the column's width to 100% of the computed or absolute width of its parent view.
+`fullWidth` may be supplied as prop to Column.
+It sets the the column's width to 100% of the computed or explicitly set width of its parent view.

-`wrap` may be supplied as prop to Row.
-Currently, `flexWrap: 'wrap'` has known issues in React Native (see: [https://github.com/facebook/react-native/issues/8960](https://github.com/facebook/react-native/issues/8960)).
-So the default is '' unless `wrap` is provided as prop on the row.
+`wrap` may be supplied as prop to Row to wrap any content that is fully beyond the width of the row's computed or explicitly set width.

+`wrapAlign` may be supplied as prop to Row to vertically align the wrapped lines within the Row.
+Possible values are: top, middle, bottom, space, distribute, stretch.

 These make up the basic rules.
 As you can see the number of rules is _far_ fewer than with bare-bone Flex.
 This makes it a much simpler task to create sophisticated dynamic layout behavior (fewer knobs and switches.)